MrTortoise/MrTortoise.github.io/_posts/2018-04-03-Lean-Architecture-Startup-Learnings.md

 So early on goal is not to build anything more than what is required to support a sale.
 The best contribution to make at this point is to try and strip everything out in order to identify the key value proposition.
 Test that idea.
 If you need to solve a to solve b to solve c are you *really* sure people want c at all or even b?

 Eg a vendor does not need a non cash based way to sell product.
-They may however need a way to speed up purchases, to enable them to capitalise on a part of the market they are locked out from.
+They may however need a way to speed up purchases or to enable them to capitalise on a part of the market they are locked out from.
 But failing to break these propositions apart means failure to understand value which means you cannot make decisions that align with value.

 This doesn't mean that your proposition isn't going to sell it means its selling for different reasons than you think and so your message is wrong.
 Worse it means you got lucky and so haven't learnt.